 School lunch program at Berkeley Public School

-Berkeley Public School is excited to trial a FREE cooked school lunch program for Year 1 students.
-It is optional for your child to take part.
+Berkeley Public School recently trialed a FREE cooked school lunch program for Year 1 students.

 Find out more about the program below: